Bamboozlerrl/Rule-Edits/README.md

     - (d) Server settings:
       - (i) At any point during or before a series, both captains may agree to play any of their games on a server other than the default.
 Either captain may elect to return to the default servers up until the match begins (or play resumes, if the agreement is mid-match)--at that point the servers are locked with the final agreement reached unless both captains agree to change them again.
       - (ii) All games will be set to Chicago by default.
 If Chicago is the only server in the central region, games are to be launched with the regional selection "Central".
 In the event that multiple central locations existing simultaneously, the Chicago server with the lowest associated number will be considered the default (e.g. Chicago1).
-    - (e) If overtime is unable to be played for any reason including but not limited to incorrect settings, game crashes, or back to group callouts.
+    - (e) If overtime is unable to be played for any reason including, but not limited to incorrect settings, game crashes, or back to group callouts.
       - (i) The involved teams will play a single ‘golden cap’ game with the following settings:
         - (1) Time limit set to 20 minutes;
         - (2) Overtime set to on;